 Gather your Social Security number and other personal info.

-Then, decide if you want Original Medicare or a Medicare Advantage plan.
+Decide if you want Original Medicare or a Medicare Advantage plan.

 What’s the scoop on signing up for Medicare if I’m still hustling at work?

-It depends on your employer’s size and your current health coverage.
+If you’re still working past 65, you might postpone enrolling in Medicare without penalties, depending on your employer’s size and your current health coverage.

 Do I have to get Medicare when I hit 65 or what’s the deal?

-You don’t have to sign up for Medicare at 65 if you have qualifying health coverage from your job.
+Nope, you don’t have to sign up for Medicare at 65 if you have qualifying health coverage from your job.

 Can you tell me what I’ll need to register for Medicare online?